 Not every blueprint for a piece of software is right.
-However, there is a decline and no matter how small, it can only be discovered during software testing, and it’s far better to make the discovery at that point than when it lands into the hands of the user.
+However, there is a decline and no matter how small, it can only be discovered during software testing, and it’s far better to make the discovery at that point than when it lands in the hands of the user.

 2. Users Will Do That

 3. Your Reputation Is At Stake

 Imagine a car leaving the factory, without proper testing by its team of testers as a result, lots of issues will occur, thereby putting the life of the driver of the car at risk.
 The company behind the vehicle would be criticized and may find it difficult to recover.

 The same goes for software; if it is launched to the public in a poor state, words will spread quickly, and in the world of consumer-led opinion and review websites alongside social media, that’s the last thing any business needs.

-If an app fails to deliver, or contains bugs that get in the way of an enjoyable experience, consumers can now move on very quickly.
+If an app fails to deliver or contains bugs that get in the way of an enjoyable experience, consumers can now move on very quickly.
 An app store is never more than a finger tap away, and if your time and effort spent in creating the application don’t meet the expectations of the user, they’ll simply move on to the next app in the search results.